Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 1. We have defined the network mode to be “awsvpc”.
 This tells the ECS cluster to use the VPC networking we have defined in the “VPC setup” section.

-2. We have provided the task definition with ecsTaskExecutionRole.
+2. We have provided the task definition with the ecsTaskExecutionRole.

 3. Defined CPU resource requirement as 256.

 4. The runtime platform is an important attribute.
 Since we are using Amazon Linux AMI for our EC2 instances, the operating_system_family is specified as “LINUX,” and the CPU architecture is set as “X86_64”.
-If this information is incorrect, the ECS tasks enter in the constant restart loop.
+If this information is incorrect, the ECS tasks enter a constant restart loop.

 5. Container definitions: This is where we define the resource requirements of the container to be run in the task.
-We have provided below attributes:
+We have provided the attributes below:

 • Name of the container instance